OwaisSiddiqui/twitter-like-api-speer/README.md

 Twitter -like REST API using Node.js for Speer Technologies assessment

 # Structure
 The server is hosted on localhost.
 The database is on a local MongoDB databse instance.
-The session management is on a local redis database.
+The session management uses a local redis database.

 # Installation
-You need both MongoDb and Redis installed on your computer for the server to work.
+You need both MongoDB and Redis installed on your computer for the server to work.

 You also need a `.env` file with the following values defined:
 ```